 Taking these trees down is a safety measure to ensure the community can enjoy Victoria Square without any concerns.

-Gathering feedback from users of the square about which trees we should plant is a great opportunity for the community to have input into the future look and feel of this green space.
+Gathering feedback from users of the square about which trees we could plant was a great opportunity for the community to have input into the future look and feel of this green space.

 New trees for Victoria Square is currently at this stage